 CATHEDRAL OF SANTA MARIA DE GIRONA

-Want to know the secret to getting a picture completely devoid of tourists?
-Head to Girona on a weekday, preferably early in the morning!
+As one of the main points of attraction in Girona, the cathedral is often full of tourists taking pictures and admiring the building itself.
+Want to get a picture completely devoid of tourists?
+Head to Girona on a weekday, preferably early in the morning.

 TEMPS DE FLORS